laravel/docs/eloquent-resources.md

         return UserResource::collection(User::all());
     });

-However, if you need to customize the meta data returned with the collection, it will be necessary to define a resource collection:
+However, if you need to customize the metadata returned with the collection, it will be necessary to define a resource collection:

     <?php